Trending

 The story follows two characters, one a wealthy broker and the other a streetwise con artist, whose swap lives as part of a bet between wealthy businessmen.
 It's a wild ride filled with mistaken identities, outrageous schemes, and the best chemistry between the stars Eddie Murphy and Dan Aykroyd.

-"Trading Places" was a hit at the box office and remains a beloved financial classic for its sharp humor and timeless themes.
+"Trading Places" was a hit at the box office and remains a beloved financial classic for its sharp humor and timeless themes, making it one of the best trading movies.

 7. Margin Call